Everyone loves a good deal. But are you using the truly profitable e-commerce promo code best practices for your Shopify store?

 - Are you spreading promo codes on coupon sites?

-- Are you targeting specific customer segments that may or may not convert better?
+- And are you targeting specific customer segments that may or may not convert better?

 Your promo code has to be in line with your discount strategy and the expectations of your customers.
 The best way is a massive undertaking of cross-channel marketing.